ian-fisher-developer/qt-qml/README.md

    A QML table view displays data from a C++ table model, with controls for the number of rows and columns.

+3. Custom Control

+   IN PROGRESS: Builds on the adjustable table with custom controls

 ## Configuration

 QtQML and QtQuick are still evolving rapidly.
 Qt 6.2 introduced [many affordances][CO01].
 These exercises use Qt 6.3.0, the latest at the time of writing.
 Each application is built via CMake, recommended by the latest QML/Quick documents for the new Qt/CMake build helpers.